pivoshenko/uv-plugin-up/README.md

 ## Overview

-`uv-upsync` - is a tool/plugin for automated dependency updates and version bumping in `pyproject.toml`.
+`uv-upsync` - is a tool for automated dependency updates and version bumping in `pyproject.toml`.

 ### Features